SecretFoundation/docs/docs/node-guides/prune-everything.md

 First follow the [Full Node Guide](run-full-node-mainnet.md)

-Now stop the full node you want to convert to an archive node.
+Now stop the full node you want to convert to a prune everything node.

 ```bash
 sudo systemctl stop secret-node